dataformsjs/dataformsjs/docs/jsx-loader.md

 Related to node `import` and `export` are the browser `exports` object and `require(module)` function which are required by many React Libraries when linking to the library directly.
 In many cases this can be handled by simply calling `jsxLoader.addBabelPolyfills();` before loading the library from a `<script>` tag on the page.

 In some cases a library will load a module from `require(name)` where the name doesn't match `window.name`.
-For example the popular node library `classname` links to `window.className`.
+For example the popular node library `classnames` links to `window.classNames`.
 To handle this add a property to `jsxLoader.globalNamespaces` for mapping prior to calling `jsxLoader.addBabelPolyfills();`.

 ```javascript
 jsxLoader.globalNamespaces.classnames = 'classNames';